Nisga'a Highway

 Nisga'a Highway, officially designated British Columbia Highway 113, is a highway in the Regional District of Kitimat-Stikine in British Columbia.
 It starts in Terrace at Highway 16.
-The route provides paved access to the settlements of the Nisga'a Nation - Gitlaxt'aamiks (New Aiyansh), Gitwinksihlkw (Canyon City), Gingolx (Kincolith), Laxgalts'ap (Greenville), Nass Camp and others.
-It enters the Nass Country via the valley of Kitsumkalum Lake, which connects from the Skeena and via the Nisga'a Lava Beds Provincial Park.
-The route heads north from Terrace and once into the Nass River Valley then travels west to Gingolx (Kincolith) for a total of 169 km.
+The route provides paved access to the settlements of the Nisga'a Nation - Gitlaxt'aamiks (New Aiyansh), Gitwinksihlkw (Canyon City), Ging̱olx (Kincolith), Laxgalts'ap (Greenville), Nass Camp and others.
+It enters the Nass Country via the valley of Kitsumkalum Lake, which connects from the Skeena and via the Nisga'a Memorial Lava Bed Provincial Park.
+The route heads north from Terrace and once into the Nass River Valley then travels west to Ging̱olx (Kincolith), at the Ksi Gingolx–Nass River confluence, for a total of 169 km.
 There is a 12 km spur between New Aiyansh and Nass Camp.

-The 29 kilometre section of the highway between Laxgalts'ap and Gingolx opened on 17 May 2003 at a cost of $34 million (equivalent to 49.74 million in 2022).
-Before the road, the only ways into Gingolx were via boat or floatplane.
+The 29 kilometre section of the highway between Laxgalts'ap and Ging̱olx opened on 17 May 2003 at a cost of $34 million (equivalent to 49.74 million in 2022).
+Before the road, the only ways into Ging̱olx were via boat or floatplane.

 The route received a newly designed shield and was given the numeric designation of Provincial Highway 113 in Summer 2006.
 The number 113 was assigned due to its historical significance to the Nisga'a.
-In 1887, a Nisga'a chief traveled to Victoria to meet with provincial government representatives, demanding self-government.
+In 1887, a Nisga'a chief travelled to Victoria to meet with provincial government representatives, demanding self-government.
 The Nisga'a Final Agreement was passed in Parliament 113 years later in 2000.